 Learn as much as possible about your disease.
 At times, ignorance or a lack of understanding is your worst enemy.
-Arm yourself with information in order to lessen frustration and get best results.
+Arm yourself with information to lessen frustration and get the best results.
 Do not hesitate to ask questions about your disease.
-You may wish to keep a notebook with all of your medical records and information about your diagnosis; sometimes, you can be too numb or too upset while at the hospital or doctor's office and realize later that you forgot everything the doctor had said.
+You may wish to keep a notebook with all of your medical records and information about your diagnosis.
+Sometimes, you can be too numb or too upset while at the hospital or doctor's office and realize later that you forgot everything the doctor had said.
 At such time, it may help to bring a family member or a trusted friend along with you.

 Keep a journal of your feelings and the impact on your life.
 As time goes on, you may be able to look back and see that things are improving.